ceddy4395/seminar-presentation/PITCHME.md

 ### Content based approaches

 @ul
-- Recommend items similar to those the user has already expressed interest towards
+- Recommend items similar to those the user has already expressed interest in
-- Features to compare these items with are difficult to extract
+- Features that represent items are difficult to extract
 - Danger of overspecialization
+@ulend

 note:
   - 3 approaches -> content, collaborative and hybrid
   - overspecialization -> news article example

-@ulend
 +++

 ### Collaborative approaches